Articles (27)

 Top 20 things you have to eat in KL

 Malaysia is often lauded as a melting pot of cultures.
 And we all know what that means: food galore for gluttons like you and I. Now, like most multiracial countries, there are certain issues that seem inevitable, but the one thing that we all share is our appreciatively diverse palate.
 Malays, Chinese, Indians, Eurasians, Peranakans (even the indigenous tribes of Sabah and Sarawak) have opened places for everyone to sample and feast on their own unique dishes and sometimes, even their take on national favourites.
 As the capital of the country, Kuala Lumpur is home to many of these dining establishments and while some of these dishes are better known elsewhere, if you’re in the city, why not head to the places we’ve listed here to fix your cravings or maybe even have a new to-go place for these well-loved classics?
-RECOMMENDED: The top 20 things to eat in KL and The best restaurants in KL right now Discover, book and save at hundreds of top restaurants in Kuala Lumpur with Grab Dine Out.
+RECOMMENDED: The top 20 things to eat in KL and The best restaurants in KL right now Discover, book, and save at hundreds of restaurants with Grab Dine Out.
+Enjoy exclusive discounts, use dining vouchers, and make instant reservations, all in the Grab app.
+Explore Grab Dine Out now.

 The best pizza places in Kuala Lumpur